aws-samples/sqs-fargate-ddb-cdk-go/README.md

 In this pattern we created SQS queue, Fargate Service, and DynamoDB table.
-Fargate service is receiving messages from SQS queue using long polling (20 seconds) Once you send SQS message to the queue, Fargate service receives this message, parses it, and puts message text into a new item of DynamoDB table.
+Fargate service is receiving messages from SQS queue using long polling (20 seconds) Once you send SQS message to the queue, Fargate service receives this message, parses it, and puts the message text into a new item of DynamoDB table.

 ## Testing